xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Monitor Scenarios/monitor-scenario-executions.md

 You may need to close and open Katalon Recorder again for the integration to be fully enabled.
 Execute your tests like you normally do.

-## Upload test executions to Katalon Recorder.
+## Upload test executions to Katalon TestOps.
 1. Click on the **Upload Report** action.
 2. Choose a TestOps project if you have multiple TestOps projects.
 3. Click the **Upload** button.